Stassi Schroeder Posts First Pregnancy Pic, Reveals She’s Having A Baby Girl With Fiance Beau Clark

 Stassi Schroeder is having a baby girl with her soon-to-be-husband, Beau Clark.
-The Vanderpump Rules star broke her social media silence a little more than a week after getting fired by Bravo to share a happy pregnancy pic as she revealed the gender of her child on Instagram.
+The former Vanderpump Rules star broke her social media silence a little more than a week after getting fired by Bravo to share a happy pregnancy pic as she revealed the gender of her child on Instagram.

 In the photo, Stassi, 31, was pictured wearing an off-shoulder, mauve knit dress as she put her hands on her tiny baby bump.
 The former Bravo star was all smiles as her fiance kissed her on the cheek.